garybgenett/gary-os/README.md

 **Windows**

 These instructions are tested on Windows 10, but should work just fine on anything Windows 7 or later.
+They use [Rufus] to install the [GRUB] image onto a USB drive.

   1. Insert a new or empty USB drive at least 4GB in size
   2. Download the [Boot] archive, right click and 'Extract'
-  3. Double-click 'rufus.exe', click allow, and decline updates
+  3. Double-click 'rufus*.exe', click allow, and decline updates
      1. Show advanced properties and check 'USB Drives'
      2. For 'Device', select the USB drive
      3. For 'Boot Selection', use the large 'Select' button and 'loopfile.img'